anbox-cloud/discourse-docs/exp/anbox-cloud.md

   * **Stream gateway** - The central component that connects clients with agents.
 Its role is to choose the best possible subcluster depending on the user location and server capacities.
   * **NATS** - A messaging system that the different components use to communicate.
 NATS is  responsible for the communication between the stream gateway and the stream agent.
 For more information, see [NATS protocol](https://docs.nats.io/reference/reference-protocols/nats-protocol).

-[note type="information" status="Note"] Currently, these two components must actually be hosted on different machines because they have different operating system requirements.[/note]
+    Currently, these two components must actually be hosted on different machines because they have different operating system requirements.

 You will be required to provide one or more frontend services.
 A frontend service authenticates the client with the stream gateway and can provide other functionality, such as, selecting a game.